alexumanamonge/Fabric_Auto-Scaling_with_LogicApp/DEPLOYMENT-GUIDE.md

    - **Fabric Capacity Name**: Your capacity name
    - **Fabric Resource Group**: RG containing the capacity
    - **Fabric Workspace ID**: From Power BI workspace URL
+   - **Capacity Metrics Dataset ID**: The dataset GUID you copied earlier
    - **Email Recipient**: Your email
    - **Scale Up SKU**: F128 (or your choice)
    - **Scale Down SKU**: F64 (or your choice)